mukundbala/Nav-Stack-From-Scratch/README.md

 ## (B) Hector Quadrotor
 This is a from scratch implementation of drone autonomous navigation.
-The implementation was simplified by consider the quadrotor as a 4DOF system, where we only consider X,Y,Z and Yaw.
+The implementation was simplified by considering the quadrotor as a 4DOF system, where we only consider X,Y,Z and Yaw.
 We assume that the robot frame Z-axis is always parallel to world frame Z-axis.
 This eliminates pitch and roll.

 ### **Features**: